All children get help with their learning. Schools and nurseries have resources to meet a diverse range of needs without any additional support.

 What additional support is available?

 Universal support starts with caring and inclusive learning environments in schools and nurseries.
-All children and young people will regularly be involved in learning conversations to review their progress and agree next steps.
+All children and young people will regularly be involved in learning conversations to review their progress and agree on next steps.
 These conversations will be with key staff who know the children well.

 Children with additional needs will have a range of support and strategies to best meet their own individual needs.
 Some may receive additional input from support staff, support for learning teachers or staff from outreach services.
 A small number of children and young people will attend a specialist provision or special school.